 Busy schedules and long lists of to-do's don't always allow for a full-blown entree-and-sides kind of dinner, and us moms sure could use a little grace in the dinnertime department every now and again.
 When I am in need of a quick fix dinner, I can always count on the sandwich to come to my rescue.
 However, it would preferably be one worthy of the dinner table, and more specifically, one that prompts the family to gather 'round said table.

 A GOURMET HAM SANDWICH

 To take a sandwich from the lunchbox to the dinner table, the first change I like to make is toasty bread.
 And, the second change?
 Well, this is where the really good stuff comes in.
 A hot ham sandwich, loaded with stretchy Gruyere cheese and chopped green onions, is most definitely worthy of the dinner table.
-It’s practically a gourmet ham sandwich, and you are not going to believe how easy it is.
+It's practically a gourmet ham sandwich, but you are not going to believe how easy it is.